August 27, 2019

 - Demand generation managers are seeing 60% responses rate to packages and $1,000 ROI on pipeline

-- Account-based marketers are generating as much as 450% return on revenue
+- Account-based marketers are generating as much as over 200% return on revenue

 - Sales teams are increasing close rates while saving up to 20 hours for every campaign